JacksonAllan/CC/README.md

 ### String interoperability

 **CC** strings are designed for easy interoperability with other **CC** containers.

 To this end, **CC** defines default hash, comparison, and resource-freeing destructor functions for all **CC** string types.

-Moreover, when **CC** strings are used as the key and/or element type of another container, API macros that operate on that container may alternatively take, as their key and/or element argument, a regular C string of the corresponding character type (e.g. `str( char )` -> `const char *`).
+Additionally, when **CC** strings are used as the key and/or element type of another container, API macros that operate on that container may alternatively take, as their key and/or element argument, a regular C string of the corresponding character type.
 In that case, **CC** automatically handles the conversion of the C string to a **CC** string.
 This functionality is called "heterogeneous insertion and look-up".
-The following example demonstrates how **CC** strings can be used with a map:
+The following example demonstrates how **CC** strings might be used with a map:

 ```c
 #include <stdio.h>